editorconfig-checker/editorconfig-checker/README.md

 ```

 You could also specify command line arguments and they will get merged with the configuration file, the command line arguments have a higher precedence than the configuration.

+You can create a configuration with the `init`-flag.
+If you specify an `config`-path it will be created there.

 ## Excluding